 This falls in line with Google’s approach to search.
 Providing the searcher with the most relevant search result and business.

 Reviews must have overall positive sentiments.
 They are important local SEO ranking factors to influence your local rankings.
 Additionally, the below infographic shows some important factors to consider:

 Once you have changed what is above and still notice your rankings are low, then you might need to have your business cited more.
 You can do this two ways.

 - Find out where those competitors who rank higher than you are cited.
 Do a search for their business and if they come up in a directory, find out if your business is listed there.
 If it’s not, add it.

-- Take advantage of our citation building service.
+- Take advantage of our Google My Business package and the citation building service within it.